 One of the final animal studies of the Lewis era was Bengal Tiger in Momentum, issued in Spring 1979.
 This massive piece, 16″ (40.5cm) high, 37″ (94cm) long and 15.25″ (38.75cm) wide, was a declared edition of only 25.
 It’s not known how many were actually produced.
 A contemporary advertisement from Brielle Galleries, from which this photo was scanned, said only “price upon request.”

-The Malvern studio created only seven human studies during the Lewis era and their designer is not known.
-Five of the seven belong to the same 1975 series depicting children and which was titled “Growing Up.”
+The Malvern studio created only seven human studies during the Lewis era.
+Five of the seven belong to the same 1975 series depicting children and titled “Growing Up”.
+They were designed by Richard Roberts who later joined Connoisseur.
 Their design numbers run from 700-1 to 700-5.

 I have a tiny bit of personal history with The Paintress.
 At that time I was starting to collect Cybis porcelain (Connoisseur of Malvern being a mere glimmer in the Lewis family’s eye at that time) and my local retailer also had the Paintress on display.
 I was intrigued by her and dithered over whether to purchase her or another Cybis piece.
 Not being able to afford both, I went back and forth and ultimately decided to concentrate on Cybis instead.
 Of course when I went back later that year the store had sold out of the Paintress and was not planning to acquire any more.
 If I had known as much then as I do know about the Malvern studio, my initial decision would have been different!

 Originally there were to have been six in the Growing Up series, the last piece to have been called Waiting Patiently which was produced as a proof and given design 700-6.
-However, it was never released and that number was eventually reassigned.
+The piece was never released and that number was reassigned.

 Limited Edition Animals: 400-1 Bobcats (1971); 400-2 Raccoons (1971); 400-3 Foxes (1971); 400-4 Red Squirrels (1971); 500-1 The Nyala (1973); 500-2 Puma* (1975); 500-3 Giant Panda (1975): 500-4 Otter * (1976); 500-5 American Mustangs (1976); 500-6 African Elephant with Calf (1978); 500-7 Snow Leopard (1978); 500-8 Mountain Gorilla (1978); 500-9 Arabian Camel and Calf (1978); 500-10 unknown piece from 1978; 500-11 Black Rhinoceros (1978); 500-12 European Fallow Deer (1979); 500-13 Bengal Tiger in Momentum (1979)